openemail/openemail-docs-v1/docs/b_n_r_backup.md

 ```

 The script will ask you for a backup location.
-Inside of this location it will create folders in the format "mailcow_DATE".
+Inside of this location it will create folders in the format "openemail_DATE".
 You should not rename those folders to not break the restore process.

-To run a backup unattended, define MAILCOW_BACKUP_LOCATION as environment variable before starting the script:
+To run a backup unattended, define OPENEMAIL_BACKUP_LOCATION as environment variable before starting the script:

 ```
-MAILCOW_BACKUP_LOCATION=/opt/backup /opt/mailcow-dockerized/helper-scripts/backup_and_restore.sh backup all
+OPENEMAIL_BACKUP_LOCATION=/opt/backup /opt/openemail-dockerized/helper-scripts/backup_and_restore.sh backup all
 ```